JohnWulff/immediatec/README.md

 _immediate C_ is built with the usual _configure_ – _make_ – _make test_ – _make install_ commands.
 The src/README explains the details and how to make, run and debug iC apps.

+The _immediate C_ Reference Manual doc/iC.pdf describes the _iC_ language and its built-in Functions in detail.
+The _iC_ Programming Manual doc/iC_prog.pdf describes programming and using the _iC_ language.

 _immediate C_ can execute direct Input/Output on a Raspberry Pi computer.
 Drivers are included for digital I/O on GPIO’s and PiFace cards as well as a driver for PWM analog output on GPIO’s and analog input from an MCP3008 A/D converter.
 See src/README.RPi for details.

-The _immediate C_ Reference Manual doc/iC.pdf describes the _iC_ language and its built-in Functions in detail.
-The _iC_ Programming Manual is currently being written.